marcelomamorim/marcelomamorim/README.md

 - 🎓 I study Computer Science at the University of Brasília (UnB)

-- 🎯 I'm a backend developer actually using .Net Core (+EF Core) and RubyOnRails to develop APIs
+- 🎯 I'm a backend developer actually using .Net Core, Ruby on Rails and Spring to develop APIs

-- 💻 One curiosity about me: I love studying Cybersecurity and Test Driven Development
+- 💻 One curiosity about me: I love studying Cybersecurity (with focus on Web Application Pentest).